comictagger/comictagger/README.txt

 * ComicTagger can be run directly from this directory, using the launcher script "comictagger.py"

 * To install on your system use:  "python setup.py install".
-Make note in the output where comictagger.py goes!
+Take note in the output where comictagger.py goes!